-The cause of gestational trophoblastic disease is unknown, but risk factors include:
+The cause of molar pregnancy is unknown, but risk factors include:

-- Race, since Asian women are at increased risk
+- race – Asian women are at increased risk

 Formation of a molar pregnancy

-The cells of the developing foetus split into two broad groups – one group becomes the body and the other becomes the placenta.
+After fertilisation, developing cells split into two broad groups – one group becomes the fetus and the other becomes the placenta.
 The placenta has millions of tiny finger-like projections (villi) that are designed to ‘dig in’ to the womb wall and tap into the mother’s blood supply.

-The woman experiences the symptoms of pregnancy because the placenta continues to make the pregnancy hormone human chorionic gonadotrophin (HCG).
-However, the level of HCG is usually higher than normal, which explains why severe and occasionally violent morning sickness can occur.
+When a woman has a molar pregnancy she experiences the symptoms of pregnancy because the placenta continues to make the pregnancy hormone human chorionic gonadotrophin (hCG).
+However, the level of hCG is usually higher than normal, which explains why morning sickness can be sometimes more severe than usual.
 In some cases, the morning sickness is so severe that hospitalisation is needed.

 Complications of molar pregnancy

-- Regrowth – persistent mole regrowth of the placental tissue
+- persistent GTD – persistent growth of the abnormal placental tissue

 Diagnosis of molar pregnancy